Hausdorff gaps and towers in P(\omega)/Fin: Towards a structure theory: Tukey order on towers

-Tukey theory harmonizes with an intuition that Hausdorff property is in a sense more important than the property of possessing an uncountable $\sub$-antichain.
+Tukey theory harmonizes with the intuition that the Hausdorff property is in a sense more important than the property of possessing an uncountable $\sub$-antichain.
 It is not clear for us if there are other critical Tukey types of tower ideals.

 \begin{remark} The above approach has a disadvantage.
 Generating an ideal can loose the information if the generating tower is Suslin.
-Instead of examining ideals generated by towers one can investigate the following structure $\langle \{T =^* T_\alpha \colon \alpha < \om_1 \},\sub, \cup,\cap \rangle$ for a given tower $(T_\alpha)_{\alpha<\om_1}$.
-It is easy to see that the Suslinity is invariant under isomorphism of such lattices.
-However, towers generating the same ideal generate Tukey equivalent lattices, so the problem mentioned above appears again. \end{remark}
+Instead of examining ideals generated by towers, one can investigate the structure $\langle \{T =^* T_\alpha \colon \alpha < \om_1 \},\sub, \cup,\cap \rangle$ for a given tower $(T_\alpha)_{\alpha<\om_1}$.
+It is easy to see that being Suslin is invariant under isomorphism of such lattices. \end{remark}